Benjaminsson/generator-ugrunt/README.md

 ## Getting Started

 Before you can run uGrunt you need to have Yeoman installed on your computer.
 If you need instructions on how to install Yeoman, you'll find them on [yeoman.io](http://yeoman.io/gettingstarted.html).
+An indepth view on what uGrunt does can be found in [this blog post](http://www.swedishfika.com/2014/02/04/ugrunt/)

 ### Yeoman Generators